npotteig/AirTreesPy/README.md

 ## Evaluation
-Copy the contents of `airsim_settings/settings_eval.json` to your AirSim settings.json.
-You can use the method to run AirSim from the training section if you do not want to visualize the results.
+Copy the contents of `airsim_settings/settings.json` to your AirSim settings.json. `ClockSpeed` can be reduced and `NoDisplay` removed if you want to visualize the drone.
 This is located in `/home/USER/Documents/AirSim`.

 Run Blocks environment:
 ```shell